 GRANTS AND RESEARCH-RELATED PROJECTS

-- District Lead.
-Maker: Studying the Role of Failure in Design and Making.
+- District Lead, Maker: Studying the Role of Failure in Design and Making.
 National Science Foundation.
-(2016-2017) Partner: Indiana University, Science Museum of Minnesota
+(2016-2017) Partners: Indiana University, Science Museum of Minnesota.

-- Project Director, Advanced Manufacturing and Engineering Design as Drivers of Cross-Curricular Change.
+- Project Director and Co-P.I., Advanced Manufacturing and Engineering Design as Drivers of Cross-Curricular Change.
 U.S. Department of Education Investing in Innovation (i3) Initiative.
 (2015-2018). ~$3,000,000.
 Partners: University of Virginia, Princeton, Smithsonian, Charlottesville City Schools, et al.

 - Administrator, Career and Technical Education Program, Albemarle County Public Schools.
 Carl D. Perkins Act.
 (2009-2017). ~$1,100,000